wenshanj/Platformer-Game/README.md

 # Platformer Game

-The title of the project is Candy Run!
+The title of the project is Bunny Run!
 It is a platform game in which the player-controlled character must jump between platforms while avoiding enemies, collecting coins and other items, and solve maze

 Important features include maze generation with backtracking, file I/O, scoreboard, shop, sound effects and multiple game screens